m00npants/onlineshop/src/main/java/readme.md

     - Why you added it
     - How it improves the system

-Old limitations:
+- Old limitations:
-No menu
+    - No Menu
-no loops
+    - No loops
-no services
-no catalog
+    - no Catalog
-and it was hard coded
+    - it was hard coded

-New features:
+- New features:
-uses a ProductCatalog class to manage products uses an OrderService class to handle order creation and management menu loop with options to view products, create orders, and view order history
+    - uses a ProductCatalog class to manage products
+    - uses an OrderService class to handle order creation and management
+    - Uses loops and a menu with options to view products, create orders, and view order history

-cleaner and more modular design
+    - clenaner and more modular design

-i added this to improve so its much easier to read , maintain and expand.
+    - easier to read , maintain and expand.